Outlined below are common scenarios related to the use of the UC Davis Travel Card and the best practices we recommend adhering to.

 - Cash Advances or Pre-Trip Payments

-2. Cash Advances: Available using your Travel card just like an ATM card at a bank.
+Cash Advances are available using your Travel card just like an ATM card at a bank.

-> If a portion of your advance is unused at the end of the trip or event, you should reconcile the remaining amount as a Personal expense and then remit payment to U.S. Bank directly for that amount.
+- If a portion of your advance is unused at the end of the trip or event, reconcile the remaining amount as a Personal or Non-Reimbursable expense and remit payment to U.S. Bank directly for that amount.
 Enter the payment confirmation from U.S. Bank in the Personal or Non-Reimbursable expense entry.

-4. Most banks will provide larger cash advances if you go inside the bank, rather than use the ATM machines.
+Most banks provide larger cash advances if you go inside the bank, rather than use the ATM machines.

-5. If you need your cash advance limit increased, contact the Travel Help desk at firstname.lastname@example.org before going to the bank.
+- If you need your cash advance limit increased, contact the Travel Help desk at firstname.lastname@example.org before going to the bank.

 - Traveling Overseas

-- The Card Program team will notify U.S. Bank to reduce the chance of a fraud flag, and you should contact U.S. Bank directly, using the number printed on the back of your card.
+- The Card Program team will notify U.S. Bank to reduce the chance of a fraud flag, and you should contact U.S. Bank directly using the number printed on the back of your card.

-> You should make sure to have your PIN # memorized or written in a safe location before traveling abroad.
+- Make sure to have your PIN # memorized or written in a safe place before traveling abroad.

 - Paying Expenses on Behalf of non-cardholders

-3. For all circumstances, be sure to include any related report or document keys in your report.
+Always include all related report or document keys in your expense report.

 - Reporting a Replacement Card

-- 1. If you lose your card, or you are victim of a fraud, U.S. Bank will issue you a new card.
+- If your card is lost, stolen or compromised by fraudulent activity, U.S. Bank will issue you a new card.